rycktessman/tb-natural-history/README.md

 -params_all.Rda: parameter info for all countries, including non-calibrated model parameters and lower/upper bounds for the uniform prior distributions for each calibrated parameter

 -mort_to_prev_ihme.Rda: estimates of the mortality-to-prevalence target for all countries used in the sensitivity analysis in which we used IHME estimates of TB deaths (https://vizhub.healthdata.org/gbd-results/) instead of WHO estimates.

+**output folder:**
+Contains the full sets of posterior parameters for each country from the main/base case calibration.

+Also includes a file with summary statistics from the main calibration (posterior_summary.csv)

+The parameter labels correspond to the appendix model diagram in the paper (Figure S1)